 If you want more flowers similar to the one you just made, hold down the shift key while using the move tool to select both shapes.
 You can use Shape ▸ Duplicate Shape or Edit ▸ Copy and Edit ▸ Paste to quickly make more.
 Use the move tool to reposition your duplicate shapes on the canvas.
 With both the flower shape and its inside circle selected, drag in or out on the shape border to resize the shapes in unison.
 Change the colors of the fill and stroke for each flower if desired.

 Another style of flower can be made from a six point star.
 Click on the star shape tool and draw out a star with a fill but no stroke.
-With the star still selected, hit the back tick key (`) located on the upper lefthand side of the keyboard to bring up the shape popover window.
-You can also bring up this window by going to View ▸ Quick Config Popover.
-Change the number of star points to 6.
+With the star still selected, use the on-canvas controls to increase the star points or go to the inspector palette and change the number of star points to 6.

 Follow the same steps as before to convert the star to a bezier shape, then round out the sharp points.
 Add a circle to the middle of the flower and duplicate, reposition, and resize your new flowers.